-Update for April 2021: The FAA recurrent test went live on April 6, 2021.
-Learn more about the FAA’s Remote Pilot recurrent online training here including a preview of the course, links to the right course for you and more.
+Editor’s note: this piece was originally published in March 2021.
+For a more up-to-date piece and to learn more about the FAA’s Remote Pilot recurrent online training, visit this link for more information including a preview of the course, links to the right course for you and more.

 And now, we finally have a date for when the new FAA recurrent test goes live.
 An FAA spokeperson confirmed to The Drone Girl that the new test will go live on April 6, 2021.

 The new version of the FAA recurrent test, which is simply an online training course, will be free and available on www.FAASafety.gov.

 What are the old Part 107 recurrent test rules?